 In 1978, he was elected to the House of Representatives, where he served for eight years.
 In 1986, he was elected to the Senate and was chosen as Senate Democratic leader in 1994.

 After leaving the Senate in 2005, Daschle joined Alston & Bird LLP as a special policy advisor and then went on to work in the same role at DLA Piper before establishing The Daschle Group in 2014.

-In 2007, Senator Daschle joined with former Majority Leaders George Mitchell, Bob Dole and Howard Baker to create the Bipartisan Policy Center, an organization dedicated to finding common ground on some of the pressing public policy challenges of our time.
-Senator Daschle is Chair of the Board of Directors at the Center for American Progress and Vice-Chair for the National Democratic Institute.
-He serves on the board of Edward M. Kennedy Institute, the LBJ Foundation and is a member of the Council of Foreign Relations.
+Daschle serves as the chair of the DuPont Advisory Committee on Agriculture Innovation and Productivity, as well as the BP Tangguh Independent Advisory Panel.
+He is also chair of the board of directors at the Center for American Progress and vice-chair for the National Democratic Institute.
+He serves on the board of the Edward M. Kennedy Institute, the LBJ Foundation, and is a member of the Council of Foreign Relations.
 He also is a member of the Health Policy and Management Executive Council at the Harvard School of Public Health.

-Born in Aberdeen, South Dakota, Senator Daschle attended South Dakota State University, graduating in 1969.
-He then served for three years as an intelligence officer in the US Air Force Strategic Command.
-Following his military service, he spent five years as an aide to South Dakota Senator James Abourezk.
+Daschle graduated from South Dakota State University in 1969.
+He then served for three years as an intelligence officer in the U.S. Air Force Strategic Command.
+Following his military service, he spent five years as an aide to Senator James Abourezk.

 Read more about youth prevention: https://t.co/Ylrp7hb89I